 Abstract

-Land-use and climate change are two of the most important threats to biodiversity, however the factors that explain interspecific variation in responses to these threats remain unclear.
-Although it is well established that species responses to human threats relate to species traits, large-scale comparative assessments across multiple clades linking traits to given human threats in terrestrial vertebrates are lacking.
-While a number of past studies have focused on comparative assessments of extinction risks, few have explicitly considered the threatening processes at play.
-Here, we investigated whether a set of ecological characteristics that are commonly measured across terrestrial vertebrates (that is, ecological traits and geographical range area) explained (1) species responses to different land-use types and (2) species sensitivity to climate change.
-Our aim was to test whether generalisable patterns in species response to these threats arise with regards to species ecological characteristics, which helps assess the global signature of human threats on vertebrate biodiversity and is also of interest for the prioritisation of conservation efforts.
+Land-use and climate change are two of the most important pressures on terrestrial biodiversity, however the factors that explain interspecific variation in responses to these pressures remain unclear.
+Although it is well established that extinction risk and some species’ responses to human pressures relate to species traits, we lack large-scale comparative assessments across multiple clades linking traits to multiple human pressures.
+Here, we investigated whether a set of ecological characteristics that are commonly measured across terrestrial vertebrates (that is, ecological traits and geographical range area) are associated with (1) species’ responses to different land-use types and (2) species’ sensitivity to climate change.
+Our aim was to test whether generalisable patterns in species response to these pressures arise with regards to species ecological characteristics, which helps assess the global signature of human pressures on vertebrate biodiversity and is also of interest for the prioritisation of conservation efforts.
 Among the sets of characteristics we considered, we found that only three were consistently associated with both land-use responses and climate-change sensitivity across terrestrial vertebrate classes: geographical range area, habitat breadth and specialisation on natural habitats.
-The association of other traits with species’ land-use responses and with climate-change sensitivity was often class-dependent, and could also be land-use-type-dependent in the case of land-use change.
-Thus, our work highlights that narrow-ranged species with small habitat breadth and specialised on natural habitats are typically more sensitive to human-threats; however, the directionality and significance of the effects differed among classes and threats for other traits.
+The association of other traits with species’ land-use responses and with climate-change sensitivity often depended on class and land-use type.
+Our work highlights that narrow-ranged species with small habitat breadth and natural habitat specialism are typically more sensitive to human pressures.
 Consequently, land-use and climate change are likely to have important impacts on vertebrate functional diversity and on the continuation of ecological processes under global changes.

 Introduction

-Land-use change is currently the most important driver of global biodiversity loss (Newbold et al. 2015) and could continue to cause species loss in the coming decades (Powers & Jetz 2019; Stehfest et al. 2019; Li et al. 2022).
-However, biodiversity faces multiple threats acting in combination (Maxwell et al. 2016).
+Land-use change is currently the most important driver of global biodiversity loss (Newbold et al. 2015) and is likely to continue to cause species loss in the coming decades (Powers & Jetz 2019; Stehfest et al. 2019; Li et al. 2022).
+However, biodiversity faces multiple pressures acting in combination (Maxwell et al. 2016).
 In particular, the impacts of climate change on biodiversity are projected to equate or even surpass those of land-use change in their magnitude by 2070 (Newbold 2018).
-Thus, it has become more vital than ever to put into place mitigation and conservation measures to protect biodiversity from these threats.
+Thus, it has become more vital than ever to put into place mitigation and conservation measures to protect biodiversity from human pressures.

 It is now well established that species differ in their ability to cope with environmental changes (Newbold et al. 2013; Matich & Schalk 2019; Ferreira et al. 2022).
 As such, global average declines in biodiversity indices mask substantial interspecific variation in responses to disturbances (Leung et al. 2020).
 Such interspecific variation has important consequences for the prioritization of conservation efforts and the definition of protected areas (Morelli et al. 2021).
-Mitigating land-use and climate change impacts on the world’s biota requires understanding which species are put at most risk by these pressures, so, in other words, understanding the factors that are associated with species sensitivity to land-use and climate change.
+Mitigating land-use and climate change impacts on the world’s biota requires understanding which species are put at most risk by these pressures, in other words to understand the factors that are associated with species sensitivity to land-use and climate change.